Got a new paint sprayer but are unable to avoid overspray?

-If it’s too windy outside, you may find that your paint is being moved in the undesired direction.
+If it’s too windy outside, you may find that your paint is being moved in an undesired direction.

 This can make it harder to get the job done cleanly and efficiently, as you will inevitably waste more paint as you try to cover the target area.

 Depending on the pressure and direction of the wind, you may find that you have more overspray at times than others.

 The solution is simple: Don’t paint outside if the wind is blowing too badly.

 If you’re painting indoors, turn off any fans so that you don’t have any unintended pressures acting on the paint coming from your spray gun.

 2- Spray Pattern

 If you find yourself with too much overspray, it may be because you have the wrong spray pattern.

 Depending on the size of your surface, you’ll want to make sure that your spray pattern matches the job at hand.

 For example, spraying a narrow surface with a broad spray pattern will inevitably lead to overspray, as you are emitting more paint than is necessary.

 The good news is that most spray guns are adjustable, with both narrow and broad spray patterns available.